This post may contain affiliate links. We may earn a small commission from purchases made through them, at no additional cost to you.

-The mold can be reused over and over as long as the silicone is still adhered to the vinyl.
+The mold can be reused over and over as long as the silicone still adheres to the vinyl.
 If a section has become loosened, simply cut this portion out and reapply the silicone caulking to this area.

 Video Tutorial Resin Geode Art (Free Form Style)